 I love celebrating the holidays with family, so the idea of having Thanksgiving morning traditions as well really just elongates the holiday.
 It’s no longer just dinner; Thanksgiving is an all-day event.

-I know I said we don’t want a HUGE breakfast, but we still want breakfast.
-I don’t want to wait around all day until dinner to eat.
-A lot of times we will skip lunch since our feast usually begins earlier than normal at around 3 or 4 pm, but breakfast is still a must in our house.
+And a lot of times we will skip lunch since dinner begins earlier than normal at around 3 or 4 pm, but breakfast is still a must in our house.

 Yep, every year.
-This is a fun one to have in the background if the boys aren’t already dominating the TV with football.
+This is a fun one to just have in the background if no ones already dominating the TV with football.

 Another good one.
 It’s a must have on Thanksgiving.